open-runtime/runtime_lints/README.md

 ---

-This package provides lint + static analysis rules for Dart and Flutter which are used at [Open Runtime][open_runtime_github].
+This package provides lint + static analysis rules for Dart and Flutter which are used internally on all `open-runtime` repositories which power the [Runtime.Dev platform][runtime_link].
-The goal of this repo is to standardize development practices across our organization.

 ## Inspiration